HOT DATES

 Joo Chiat

-A culturally vibrant neighborhood known for its Peranakan heritage, Joo Chiat is teeming with hip new cafes, old school eateries and quirky furniture stores—and it is this blend of old and new that makes this area so special.
+A culturally vibrant neighbourhood known for its Peranakan heritage, Joo Chiat is teeming with hip new cafes, old school eateries and quirky furniture stores—and it is this blend of old and new that makes this area so special.
 Shop for unique knick-knacks, check out some modern art, sample nostalgic local confections or simply trawl the streets for authentic Peranakan food and hawker fare.

 Address: Joo Chiat Rd.
 MRT: Dakota.